subsoap/appodeal-monkey-x-ios-plugin/README.md

 5. Add "libz.tbd", "libc++.tbd", "libsqlite3.tbd", "libxml2.2" libraries to Build phases->Link Binary With Libraries.

-6. Add "Appodeal.framework" and "Appodeal.bundle" to folder "frameworks" in your project.
-First, download Appodeal SDK from here: http://bit.ly/ios-sdk-1-3-9 After downloading umzip archive and simply drag and drop framework and Resources to your project.
+6. First, download Appodeal SDK from here: http://bit.ly/ios-sdk-1-3-9 After downloading umzip archive and simply drag and drop framework and Resources to your project.
 Doing this you should check "Copy items if needed" option.

 All done, now you can launch your project in XCode.